donalday/epiNet/Documentation.md

 # Documentation of the script-test-package

 The following is a package containing both scripts and test run data, to predict CG methylation levels from H3K36me3 FPKM values in wildtype mouse oocytes at 50-kb resolution.
-Run the scripts according the documentation and modify for your own research/usage.
+Perform the test run according the documentation below and modify for your own research/usage.

 ## Folder structure